 We live in the Speaking Land, as the First Peoples of my native Australia say.
 Everything in the world around us is alive and conscious and will speak to us if we are paying attention.
 Navigating by synchronicity becomes very simple, even irresistible, when we stream into this mode of understanding.

 To live well, we must practice death.
 We bring courage and clarity to life choices when we are aware that death is always with us, and that we should be ready to meet it any day.

 We must feed and honor our animal spirits.
 A working connection with them gives us immense resources for self-healing.

 We have a guide for our lives who is no stranger.
 He is always with us and does not judge us.
 This is the Self on a higher level.
 When we rise to the perspective of the Greater Self, we are able to make peace between different personality aspects, including our counterparts in other times and parallel realities.

 We are at the center of all times.
 The dramas of lives being lived in other times and in parallel realities may be intensely relevant to understanding and navigating our current relationships and life issues.
 We can learn to reach into those other lives to share gifts and lessons.
 We can dialog with our own older and younger selves within our present lifetimes.

 We must entertain the spirits, starting with our very own - the child self, the inner artist, the passionate teen, the animal spirits, the creative daimon.

-Adapted from The Boy Who Died and Came Back: Adventures of a Dream Archaeologist in the Multiverse by Robert Moss.
+Text adapted from The Boy Who Died and Came Back by Robert Moss.
 Published by New World Library.